mohaghna/mohaghna/README.md

 - 👋 Hi, I’m @mohaghna
 - 👀 I’m interested in bash shell scripting and python
 - 🌱 I’m currently learning bash shell basics and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...python projets
 - 📫 How to reach me -email:mohaghna101@gmail.com

 <!---